How To Fertilize Roses

 • When planting a new rose in your garden, you should fertilize with a mild fertilizer that is slow to release, such as fish emulsion, cottonseed meal or Osmocote.
 Follow the application instructions on the label.

 • Fertilization of established roses can begin after new growth begins to emerge in Spring.
-Fertilize with a rose food - preferably one conatining a systemic insecticide.
-You may also feed with an organic fertilizer.
-Follow application instructions on label.
+Fertilize with a rose food or an organic fertilizer.
+Some rose foods have built-in systemic insecticides.
+Follow application instructions on product label.

-• Additionally, every two weeks, you can water around the base of your roses with a solution of water soluble fertilizer.
+• Additionally, every two weeks, I water around the base of my roses with a solution of water soluble fertilizer.
 Never apply liquid fertilizers directly to the foliage of roses.

 • In regions that experience colder winters, where temperatures dip below freezing, stop fertilizing roses about a month or so before the typical first frost date.
 Promoting new growth during winter can lead to freeze damage.